 We subscribe to more than 250 print periodicals and hold back issues for 150 additional titles.
-Many full-text magazine and newspaper articles are available online from our databases and more than 200 popular magazine titles are available in digital issues through Zinio .
+Many full-text magazine and newspaper articles are available online from our databases , and more than 200 popular magazine titles are available digitally through Zinio .

 Patrons can enjoy magazines both in print or online through Zinio, which provides users with digital copies of popular magazines.
 More than 200 magazines are available to download right now.

 We have magazines for adults as well as children and teens available in print, online, and occasionally both.
 There are also many single or back issues of popular magazines that can be accessed through Zinio.
 We added new titles this year, including HGTV Magazine ; food magazines Cook's Illustrated and Bon Appetit ; fashion magazines Glamour , SELF , Vogue , and GQ ; Vanity Fair ; The Atlantic ; Wired ; FamilyFun ; and Conde Nast Traveler .

 - The New Yorker

 - National Enquirer

 - O, the Oprah Magazine

 - Good Housekeeping

 - Cosmopolitan